oipwg/oip-keystore/README.md

     ```json
     {
-        error: true,
+        "error": true,
-        type: "ERROR_TYPE",
+        "type": "ERROR_TYPE",
-        message: "More information about the error"
+        "message": "More information about the error"
     }
     ```